Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 points in that object will be added to the end of the object in the

 FIRST model.
-The resulting object will have the same color and
+The resulting object will have the same color and other

-other attributes as the original object in the FIRST model.
-All
+attributes as the original object in the FIRST model.
+All other

 Entries to the program: